 Aftercare can start with sober living facilities.
 Others clients might prefer to live at home but continue with outpatient drug treatment centers in Illinois.
 Local support groups, alumni connections, and peer support are all incredibly valuable.
 Through family education and training, family members can also learn how to become part of the aftercare support system for their loved ones.

-The effects of alcohol addiction impact all areas of life.
+The consequences of alcohol addiction impact all areas of life.
 When people are ready to make a significant change and work toward a lifetime of sobriety, alcohol treatment centers are ideal.
 Gateway offers clients a full continuum of care, which means that clients can find the programs that best fit their needs, their health and their schedules.

 Clients can also expect to find a wide range of recovery strategies.
 From evidence-based to holistic, some of the most successful programs include: